 Spinelli wrote and directed the film #AnnieHall, which the Village Voice called “fascinating.”
 He was a principal actor in Matt Zoller Seitz’s well-received independent film Home (various festivals).
 He also wrote and directed the short film Kind of Blue (Dallas Video Festival).
 Spinelli’s play Elusive was presented by the National New Playwrights Network in Denver and stage-read at 13th Street Rep (NYC).
 His play Ifni was workshopped by Overlap (NYC), and his one-act Pretty Mouth was produced at the Duplex.
 He also wrote spec scripts for the scuba diving romance film Blueness and the heist The Cool Side of the Pillow.

 Spinelli published the short story CHUCHOS, and his short fiction has also been published by Sparkle Street Press and Le Chat Noir.
-He competed in Canteen Magazine’s first flash fiction write-off versus Dana Goodyear.
-He has penned guest posts for Writer’s Digest, Mandy Boles, and Frontier Psychiatrist, and contributes to New York Magazine’s Bedford + Bowery.
+He competed in Canteen Magazine’s first flash fiction write-off versus Dana Goodyear, and has penned guest posts for Writer’s Digest, Mandy Boles, Frontier Psychiatrist, Prose ‘n Cons, and The Page 69 Test.
+He contributes to New York Magazine’s Bedford + Bowery.

 Under the pen name J.D.
 Oxblood, Spinelli co-founded the world-renowned burlesque magazine Burlesque Beat, and has contributed to 21st Century Burlesque, Burlesque Magazine, Zelda, and the academic journal Borrowers & Lenders.
 He has hosted burlesque and literary salons, and performed at storyteller series Lost and Found and The Moth.
 In the Burlesque Top 50 he was voted #10 in non-performing men for 2014, and #7 for 2015.